 Labor and Delivery

 Moving to an operating suite is sometimes needed for a vaginal or cesarean delivery.
-Two persons (including the support person) may attend the birth in the operating suite, if the doctor approves.
-These persons must also be older than 14 years and change into sterile cover attire provided by the hospital.
+The support person may attend the birth in the operating suite, if the doctor approves.

 After the baby is born, both mom and baby will go to Mother/Baby to recover.